2teaspoonsbaking powderfresh; gluten-free if needed

 Since coconut flour is extremely absorbent and can easily dry out baked goods, I highly recommend that you measure it by weight and not by volume.

 The same is true for the coconut.
-Shredded coconut brands greatly differ in their fluffiness and nutritional info, so it's best to go by weight, not by volume.
+Shredded coconut brands greatly differ in their fluffiness and nutritional info, so it's best to go by weight, not volume.

 You can dust the cake with a powdered sweetener if you wish.